containers/podman/docs/podman-search.1.md

 Do not truncate the output

-**--registry**

-Specific registry to search (only the given registry will be searched, not the default registries)

 **--tls-verify**

 Require HTTPS and verify certificates when contacting registries (default: true).
 If explicitly set to true,